khammen/khammen.github.io/README.md

 9/21 Seemed like there's a lot you can do with React, and it incorporates some of the other things, so I'm setting out on making a Hangman game through it.
 Progress updates will be listed here.

+9/22: Started working on a React hangman game.
+Have an idea of what I want it to be, and set out with the objective of first just having a series of hangman images that updated on click.
+Had issues with it always displaying the last image instead of actually working, so on 9/23 I started following along with Dr. Bart's video of the TA trainer app, but for some reason nothing's rendering on my site.
+Hopefully bashing my head against the keyboard for the next hour will yield something, but we'll see.

 #### Weekly Goals (TODO)
 Week of 9/9: